instana/instana-openapi-golang-example/README.md

 # Example code for using OpenAPI clients with Instana

 Side note:
 We need the tenant and unit from your environment.
-When using our SaaS offering, you can get these from yor environments' URL.
+When using our SaaS offering, you can get these from your environments' URL.
 If you are accessing your environment through https://acme-internal.instana.io, then acme is the tenant and internal is your unit.

 ## Running the example